Berkeley is tobacco-free

 2. At the prompt, leave a message.

-3. The Cessation Specialist will contact you within one (1) business day to schedule an appointment for you to receive the NRT and important usage instructions.
+3. You will be contacted to schedule an appointment for you to receive the NRT and important usage instructions.

 Learn more about Nictotine Replacement Therapy (NRT and working with your doctor and health plan.